Bethesda Softworks: Lawsuits

 In September 2009, Bethesda Softworks sued Interplay Entertainment over Fallout trademark infringement.
 After a lengthy legal battle the lawsuit was settled in January 2012, with Interplay receiving while Bethesda Softworks gained the right to develop a Fallout massively multiplayer online game, as well as the rights to Fallout, Fallout 2 and Fallout Tactics: Brotherhood of Steel after December 31, 2013.

 In September 2011, Bethesda's parent company, ZeniMax Media, filed a lawsuit against Mojang, claiming that Mojang's planned trademark of the title Scrolls infringed upon Bethesda's trademark of The Elder Scrolls series.
 On October 18, Markus Persson announced that Mojang had won the interim injunction, but that Bethesda still had the option to file an appeal.
 In March 2012, Mojang and Bethesda reached a settlement, in which Mojang would not trademark Scrolls, but Bethesda would not contest Mojang's naming of Scrolls, so long as it would not be a direct competitor against The Elder Scrolls.

 In 2018, Bethesda Softworks sued Behaviour Interactive, the company responsible for developing Fallout Shelter, for appearing to copy the game's design onto a tie-in mobile game for the Westworld franchise.
 The issue was settled with undisclosed terms, allowing Bethesda to drop the lawsuit.

-Microsoft closures

-In May 2024, Microsoft announced that four Bethesda studios would be closed in relation to a major restructure to the publisher's operations.
-Arkane Austin (Prey, Redfall), Tango Gameworks (The Evil Within, Ghostwire: Tokyo, Hi-Fi Rush) and Alpha Dog Games (Mighty DOOM) ceased activity entirely, while Roundhouse Studios was consolidated into ZeniMax Online Studios.
-Xbox's Game Content and Studios manager Matt Booty explained that the closure of the aforementioned teams was due to an internal shift in focus towards other areas in Bethesda and Microsoft's portfolio, including more "priority games".
-The closure of the studios drew significantly negative reactions, with particular fan ire directed towards the sudden shuttering of Tango Gameworks a year following Hi-Fi Rushs launch and positive critical reception, as well as its proximity to the game's launch on PlayStation 5.
-Fans additionally cited the hypocrisy present in past statements by Microsoft Gaming executives, namely an older tweet by Xbox marketing head Aaron Greenberg insinuating Hi-Fi Rush was a success in "all key measurements and expectations", as well as an older anecdote from the web documentary Power On: The Story of Xbox (2021), in which both Microsoft Gaming CEO Phil Spencer and president of Xbox Sarah Bond reflected on the closure of former Fable developer Lionhead Studios in 2016, implying they were learning from their mismanagement of the studio.
-Users on Steam also review bombed Hi-Fi Rush with positive reception in support and gratitude towards Tango Gameworks following the announcement.